Sport in Serbia

-Sport in Serbia plays an important role, and the country has a strong sporting history.
-The most popular sports in Serbia are football, basketball, tennis, volleyball, water polo and handball.
+Sport in Serbia includes football, basketball, handball, tennis, volleyball, and water polo.
 Professional sports in Serbia are organized by sporting federations and leagues (in case of team sports).
-One of particularities of Serbian professional sports is existence of many multi-sport clubs (called "sports societies"), biggest and most successful of which are Red Star (three world titles and seven European in various sports), Partizan (fourteen European titles in various sports), Radnički (three European titles in various sports) and Beograd in Belgrade, Vojvodina in Novi Sad, Radnički in Kragujevac, Spartak in Subotica.
+Serbian professional sports includes multi-sport clubs (called "sports societies"), biggest and most successful of which are Crvena Zvezda (three world titles and seven European in various sports), Partizan (fourteen European titles in various sports), Radnički (three European titles in various sports) and Beograd in Belgrade, Vojvodina in Novi Sad, Radnički in Kragujevac, Spartak in Subotica.
+Serbia had successes in basketball, winning the Olympic silver medal and Nikola Jokic winning 3 NBA MVPs, as well as the 2023 NBA Championship and Finals MVP, Novak Djokovic winning a record setting 24th Grand Slam, and in handball, volleyball and water polo as well.

-Popular individual sports
+Individual sports

 Athletics

 After folk games, athletics in the modern sense appeared at the beginning of the 20th century.
 Among the first events on the territory of Serbia was the race held in 1906 on the route Valjevo-Jovanje, and in 1908 the Gymnastics Association "Dusan Silni" founded the first athletic section.
 The founding of the Serbian Olympic Club in 1910 and the beginning of Serbia's participation in the Olympic Games were important for the further development of athletics.

-When it comes to important competitions, the European Open Championship was organized in Belgrade in 1962, the European Indoor Games in 1966, and the European Club Championship for men in 1989, at which the most successful Serbian club, the Red Star, triumphed.
-In addition, the club recorded another second and third place, both in the men's and women's competition.
-Among the successful clubs are AK Partizan and AK New Belgrade.
-When it comes to the 21st century, the largest organized competition on the territory of Serbia is certainly the European Indoor Championship in 2017.
+The European Open Championship was organized in Belgrade in 1962, the European Indoor Games in 1966, and the European Club Championship for men in 1989.
+When it comes to the 21st century, the largest organized competition on the territory of Serbia is the European Indoor Championship in 2017.
 From the athletic competitions, the Belgrade Marathon and the memorial rally in honor of Artur Takač are held every year.

-The greatest successes of athletes from Serbia includes:
+The successes of athletes from Serbia includes: